What structures make up the pelvis?

 - At the SI joints, the sacrum can move in relationship to the rest of the pelvis.
 This forward or back tipping movement is called nutation and counternutation.

 The pelvis is an important part of our body structure and necessary for our most basic movement.
-If you’d like to learn more about muscles that attach to the pelvis, check out our posts on the piriformis muscle and the iliopsoas.
+If you’d like to learn more about the muscles that attach to it, check out our posts on the piriformis muscle and the iliopsoas.